30 Banned Books You Should Probably Read Right Now

 Support banned books

 Whether it’s on the news or your Facebook feed, you’ve probably noticed comments about the rise in book banning in libraries and schools.
-The fight over censorship and banned books is nothing new, but there seems to be a fresh effort to purge the shelves of so-called edgy cultural commentary (as in Stamped: Racism, Antiracism, and You), uncomfortable interpretations of reality (such as Maus and I Know Why the Caged Bird Sings), and provocative stories that could lead to political questioning (The Handmaid’s Tale, anyone?).
+The fight over censorship and banned books is nothing new, but there seems to be a fresh effort to purge the shelves of so-called edgy cultural commentary (as in Stamped: Racism, Antiracism, and You), uncomfortable interpretations of reality (such as I Know Why the Caged Bird Sings and the Holocaust book Maus), discussions of gender identity (as with George M. Johnson’s banned book All Boys Aren’t Blue) and provocative stories that could lead to political questioning (The Handmaid’s Tale, anyone?).

-Parents, school board members, and activists have all been responsible for removing some of the best fiction books and nonfiction books from bookshelves.
+Parents, school board members and activists have all been responsible for removing some of the best books of all time from bookshelves.
 Of course, sometimes book banning backfires.
 When a book is banned, readers wonder why.
-And some feel compelled to buy the restricted work as a vote for free speech.
+And some feel compelled to buy the restricted work as a vote for free speech—like the teens who’ve created banned book clubs in protest.

 1. Maus by Art Spiegelman